Incident Cause Analytics Method Training (ICAM Training)

 - Detail an incident investigation process using a hypothetical incident (Ex: prevention of escalation, administering assistance, establishing and recording the events of the incident).

-Key learning outcome of ICAM training (US 16686)
+Key learning outcome of ICAM training (Unit 16686)

 - Explain the concepts of multiple causation and root-cause analysis.
 (Ex: focus on management systems in incident investigation is explained in terms of preventing further incidents).